-Attractive example of John Speed's map of Italy, from the 1676 edition of his Prospect of the World, published posthumously by Bassett & Chiswell.
+Nice example of John Speed's map of Italy, from the 1676 edition of his Prospect of the World, published posthumously by Bassett & Chiswell.
 Unquestionably the most beautiful and decorative map of Italy to appear in an English language atlas in the 17th Century.
 Includes views of Florence, Venice, Rome, Genoa, Naples and Verona across the top and side panels featuring the typical dress of the various staions of Italian society.
 The text on the verso gives a 17th Century English view of Italy.
 John Speed's maps are without question the most decorative and highly sought after maps produced in England.
-This example includes nice full margins, which is unusual for Speed's maps.
-A wonderful little note on the verso of the map states Modern Color R. Casswell.
-Goodspeed's Bookshop May 23, 1926.
-Archivally conserved with Japan paper on the verso, but not affecting the readability of the English text on the verso, which remains strong and dark.
-A nice example, with a wonderful Goodspeed's Association, from a time period pre-dating all of the venerable American antique map sellers.
+Tiny bit of soiling in the image, but generally a very nice example.

 John Speed (1551 or '52 - 28 July 1629) was the best known English mapmaker of the Stuart period.
 Speed came to mapmaking late in life, producing his first maps in the 1590s and entering the trade in earnest when he was almost 60 years old.